lukebabs/autosurf/README.md

 # autosurf
 Web Application Testing Tool - Python3

-This tool contains various testing options
+This tool is ideal for various bot related use-cases:
 1. Automated Humanlike Bots - #Ideal for SuperVeda Classic
-2. Perform Stress test - under development
+2. Simulate Account Take Over, Credential Stuff, etc -  #Ideal for 'Imperva Saving Bank Trust' app
 3. Auto scraping with browser - #Ideal for Acme Stock App
-4. Simulate Credential Stuffing Attack - #Ideal for 'Imperva Saving Bank Trust' app
-5. Load Test - #This is basic generic python-requests.
-Still under development.
+4. Basic Load Test - #This is basic generic python-requests.
+Still under development to make it less obvious as a bot

 # Requirements and Prerequisite
 This package was tested with Python 3.7.3 IDE